yasir2000/openwrt-oldwiki-md/OpenWrtDocs/Hardware/D-Link/DSL-502T.rst

 = Work in Progress =
 Porting OpenWrt to the DSL-502T is a work in progress.
 This page is to assist those working in that direction.

-Thanks Strider for starting the page off & thank you nbd + all the openwrt guys for making this work - Z3r0 (not the guy called z3r0 on IRC don't pester him!)
+Thanks Strider for starting the page off & thank you nbd + all the openwrt guys for making this work - Z3r0 (not the guy called z3r0 on IRC don't pester him!) + Thanks Mr. Chandler for the formatting.

 Kamikaze builds 5174, 5495 & 5636 work on the DSL-502T AU & AT